frapontillo/hubot-github-notify/README.md

 hubot> fra: You are known as frapontillo on GitHub
 ```

-`hubot-github-notify` will honor these credentials before the ones in the environment variables, finally falling back
+`hubot-github-notify` will honor these credentials before the ones in the environment variables, eventually falling back
 to the original (chat) username.

 ### Usage

 #### Notify to mentions/assignments

-You can notify to mentions by telling hubot something like:
+You can get notified of mentions by telling hubot something like:

 ```
 user> hubot notify me of mentions in some_user/some_repo